omni-network/omni/README.md

 ## Contributing

 We are open to contributions, but don't currently have a formal process for contributors.
-If you are interested, browse through [open issues](https://github.com/omni-network/omni/issues), read our [code of conduct](./CODE_OF_CONDUCT.md), or chat with the team.
+If you are interested, browse through [open issues](https://github.com/omni-network/omni/issues) or reach out to chat with the team.

 Follow these steps to set up a functional development environment: